 - 17. Ministry to the Grieving 7 Signs of Suicide - 18.
 Counselling Presentations - 19.
 Understanding the ministry of Emotional Healing - 20.
-Depending on time remaining other Counselling issues will be considered. - Assignments will not be accepted after December 25, 2023.
+Depending on time remaining other Counselling issues will be considered. - First submissions of assignments will not be accepted after Friday, December 8.